Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: The Fitted Model

 \paragraph*{The Use of Different History}

 Our proposed model shows little evidence for winner-loser effects above when $n=1$, which corresponds to the result of the previous game alone impacting subsequent performance.
 However, it is possible that experiential effects could require longer time periods to develop.
 To investigate this we refit the above model now using $n=10$ for computing the win ratio $\tilde{x}_{ij}^{n}$.
 It is relatively common for sessions involving more than 10 games to be played consecutively, with more than 20\% of all sessions across both cohorts containing at least 11 games.
 In Figure~\ref{gm_comp_global} we show the posterior estimates for the three key model parameters for both $n=1$ and $n=10$ for the GM cohort.
-We note that the posterior distributions for all parameters except for $\tau_2$ are essentially identical.
-In both cases our posterior distribution for $\mu_{\beta}$ is centered around 0, indicating there is no evidence for a global effect.
+We note that the posterior distributions for all parameters except for $\tau_2$ are essentially identical with slightly more uncertainty with $n=10$, due to the decreased number of sessions.
+The posterior mean estimate for $\mu_{\beta}$ is closer to 0 when $n=10$, although the intervals show substantial overlap.
 The posterior distribution of $\tau_2$ is shifted towards larger values due to the increased variability of $\tilde{x}_{ij}^{n}$ when $n=10$.
 Individual winner-loser effects (shown in the supplementary material) show similar patterns with increased variability when $n=10$, with a similar proportion of posterior intervals containing 0 in both cases.
 It does not appear that a longer term history provides additional evidence for the presence of strong or persistent experiential effects.